Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Scheme Overview

 \section{Scheme Overview}

-In this section, we firstly introduce the architecture and design goals of our multiparty linear regression system.
-Then, we present the threat model, the main ideas, and the security goals of our FCD scheme.
+In this section, we first introduce the architecture and design goals of our multiparty linear regression system.
+Then, we present the threat model, the key ideas, and the security goals of our FCD scheme.